kieraliz/cse15l-lab-reports/lab-report-1-week-2.md

 #### cat /home/linux/ieng6/cs15lsp22/public/hello.txt
-The *cat* command is used to read a file and print their contents.
-Like the previous example, the command:
-> cat /home/linux/ieng6/cs15lsp22/public/hello.txt

-will produce error messages because we do not have access to the text file hello.txt.
+The *cat* command will read a file and print their contents.
+Like the previous example, the command *cat /home/linux/ieng6/cs15lsp22/public/hello.txt* will produce error messages because we do not have access to the text file hello.txt.
 Thus, the command may look like this: